 The Memorial 'Mob'

-The Memorial Mob would like to introduce the #RibbonofPoppies project to the UK public and companies.
+The Memorial Mob would like to introduce the #RibbonofPoppies project to the World.

 We aren't seeking to make money from this project as all we wish to do is to create a living legacy to those who paid the ultiimate sacrifice.
 To follow the project you can find details of how to grow poppies and potential seed sources @RibbonofPoppies on Facebook & Twitter.